TatuE/the_joy_of_Kubernetes/README.md

 Now that we have are infrastructure setup, we can start installing Kubernetes and deploying the cluster.

 before we did anything, we updated the virtual machines.

-* use ssh to connect to the machines
+* use ssh to connect to the machines.
 * Note, since this is a bare machine, the only user accessible is ``root``.
 * Update packages ``apt-get update``
 * Upgrade packages ``apt-get upgrade``